MuhammadTanveerAbbas/nextjs-starter-kit/README.md

 # Ultimate Next.js Starter

 A zero-to-production Next.js setup with industry-proven folder structure, essential libraries, and streamlined commands.
-Get up and running fast with animations, state management, SEO, data fetching, utilities, and more—no bloat, only what you need.
+Get up and running fast with animations, state management, SEO, data fetching, utilities, and more no bloat, only what you need.

 ---